 Wag! reveals the connection between owing a pet and our mental health

 Among the findings of the survey, they determined that dogs really can be the best medicine:

-- 37% say that the most surprising thing about parenting a new puppy was the overwhelming amount of love for their new friend
+"70% say dog parenting has provided a high level of mental health support48% say that dog parenting has decreased their anxiety37% say that the most surprising thing about parenting a new puppy was the overwhelming amount of love for their new friend"

 These results were based on the answers of 1,001 dog parents, all of whom have been pet parents for at least the last two years.